nicholaschenai/agi-potential-notes/README.md

 # Learning
 ## Curriculum Learning
+- Use LM to generate curriculum from internal knowledge and results from agent task attempts eg [voyager](papers/voyager.md)

 ## Active learning
 Biological inspiration (from Minedojo interactivity example): cats learn better visual repr when it explores on its own.